 outlined in MS Requirements.

 However, here are the basics:

-successfully complete at least 2/3 of the courses in which
+successfully complete at least 66% of the credits attempted.

-- You must take at least one course each in two of the following four subject
+- Pass one course in two of the following four designated

 Q: How can I get involved in research?

 The best way is to find a professor whose